 Exterior view with the thin tower, photo Jeroen Musch

-What to see at the Kunshal
+What to see at the Kunsthal

-Since it does not have a permanent collection, the Kunsthal’s offer is based on a dynamic program of events which includes about twenty temporary exhibitions per year and provides a multifaceted overview of contemporary culture by covering various fields: from the work of modern and contemporary art masters to photography, from fashion to design and visual arts.
+Since it does not have a permanent collection, Kunsthal’s offer is based on a dynamic program of events that includes about twenty temporary exhibitions per year and provides a multifaceted overview of contemporary culture by covering various fields: from the work of modern and contemporary art masters to photography, from fashion to design and visual arts.

 Activities and public services

 Along with exhibitions, the Kunsthal organizes workshops, held in its Kunsthal LAB, and guided tours.
 The museum building includes a cafe, a shop, and an auditorium for conferences, live performances, and screenings.
 The museum is fully accessible to people with disabilities.

 The auditorium, photo Jeroen Musch